CelyQ/kakaopages-to-pdf/READme.md

 There is a "bun" [branch](https://github.com/CelyQ/kakaopages-to-pdf/tree/bun) which is a work in progress.
 It is a rewrite using [bun](https://bun.sh/).
 It is going to be a tool to sync all of your webtoons to your local machine.

+*temporarily on pause due to bun's error when building the project with puppeteer*

 ### Prerequisites

 - node v14